jhap1982/giveituruguay/2013/2013-05-11 - Veteran's Memoral Coilseum, Portland, OR, USA/README.md

 ## Setlist

-Setlist
-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Scar Tissue
+3. Scar Tissue
-Look Around
+4. Look Around
-Throw Away Your Television
+5. Throw Away Your Television
-Snow ((Hey Oh))
+6. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Soul to Squeeze
+8. Soul to Squeeze
-Ethiopia
+9. Ethiopia
-Californication
+10. Californication
-By the Way
+11. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Give It Away
+12. Give It Away

 ## Notes